nstoik/docker-qBittorrentvpn/README.md

 | `8080` | TCP | Yes | qBittorrent WebUI | `8080:8080`|
 | `8999` | TCP | Yes | qBittorrent listening port | `8999:8999`|
 | `8999` | UDP | Yes | qBittorrent listening port | `8999:8999/udp`|

+If using `VPN_PROVIDER=protonvpn`, startup script will automatically map the listening port via NAT-PMP.
+The healtcheck.sh script will check the port mapping and restart qBittorrent if the port changes.

 # Access the WebUI